onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

      │    ├── <body>
      │         ├── <h1>Hello, World!</h1>
      │         ├── <p>This is a paragraph.</p>

-Every element (&lt;html&gt; , &lt;head&gt; , &lt;body&gt; , &lt;h1&gt; , etc.) is a node in this tree.
+Every element (&lt;html&gt;, &lt;head&gt;, &lt;body&gt;, &lt;h1&gt;, etc.) is a node in this tree.

 JavaScript can access and modify the DOM using the  `document` object.
 Here's an example of changing text: